 - Tuck them into dresser drawers (socks, pajamas, delicates, workout wear, work-from-home-wear, and garden wear all like to hang out with herbal sachets)

-- Keep them in the basket or drawer where gardening gloves live
+- Keep them in the basket or drawer where work gloves and gardening gloves live

 - Hang them between clothing on hangers in the bedroom closet or tucked into the linen closet to add a nice pop of lavender/lemon balm/spearmint scent when you move hangers or linens around

-- Drop them into gym bags prone to smelliness
+- Drop them into adult and teen gym bags prone to smelliness

-- As a gift, pair a couple of drawer sachets with a relax & recharge lotion bar, a lavender mint shampoo bar, and/or a rose or comfort bar soap
+- As a gift, pair a couple of drawer sachets with a Whidbey Relax & Recharge lotion bar, a Whidbey Lavender Rosemary Mint shampoo bar, a Forest Bathing or Rest soap, and/or a Lavender & Lemons dish soap bar

 Ingredients, weight, and bag info: Whidbey-grown lavender, lemon balm, and spearmint plus and a little jasmine rice to support plant crushing and scent distribution when squeezing the sachet.
-Each sachet weighs at least 1.1 ounces.
+Each sachet weighs at least 1 ounce.
 The small drawstring bags are linen and reusable.

 On the balance of safety and adventure: Busy City Me suggests keeping these out of reach of young children and pets.
 The sachets aren't child or pet proof.
 They're double knotted, but they can easily be untied--intentionally, so that you can add your own dried plants, as needed later, to extend the life of the sachets if you want to.
-The herbs and rice aren't toxic if eaten (we eat them all the time), but small kids or pets could choke on the contents or just make a huge mess with them, as our puppy Cora recently taught me.
+The herbs and rice aren't toxic if eaten (we eat and drink them all the time), but small kids or pets could choke on the contents or just make a huge mess with them, as our puppy Cora taught me.
 That said, Rural Country Me says this...
-I was helping make herbal sachets with Grandma Kane when I was young, maybe 7 years old (if memory serves), and they're one of the many reasons my love of local plants and flowers and herbs runs so deep.
-So if you have time and kids who are interested in flowers and plants or just interesting new smells (yay!), open a sachet up together, dump out the contents in a bowl, and check them out.
+I was helping make herbal sachets with Grandma Kane when I was young, maybe 7 years old (if memory serves and memory doesn't serve as well as she used to), and they're one of the many reasons my love of local plants and flowers and herbs runs so deep.
+So if you have both time and kids who are interested in flowers and plants or just interesting new smells (yay!), open a sachet up together, dump out the contents in a bowl, and check them out.
 Can you identify them by sight?
 Or by the smell?
-Could you grow and dry some of your own plants to add?
+Could you grow and dry some of your own plants to add or find some in your neighborhood?
 What would that do to the overall smell of the sachet?
 Maybe this isn't just a sachet.
-Maybe it's a family activity and an adventure, like it was for me.
-But like most things in life, safest to go on this adventure together with a trusted someone!
+Maybe this is a family activity and an adventure, like it was for me.
+But like most things in life, its safest to go on this adventure together with a trusted someone!